Victorian Railways NA class: Details

-Even with G41 and G42 in service the NAs were still the backbone of the VR Narrow Gauge Lines right up until the 1950s when they were progressively withdrawn from traffic between 1945 and 1960.
-1A and 2A were withdrawn and scrapped in September 1929 due to being worn out.
-4A was withdrawn in 1933 for the same reason and 16A was withdrawn in 1934 due to low use.
-They were both scrapped in September 1936.

 The locomotives weigh 36.58 LT and produce a tractive effort of 12170 lbf, allowing them to haul loads of 90 LT up grades of 1 in 30 (3.33%).
-Numbers 6A, 7A, 8A, 12A, and 14A have been restored and operate on the Puffing Billy Railway, and No. 3 is also on the Puffing Billy Railway, currently plinthed in a dismantled state in the Lakeside Discovery Centre.
+Numbers 6A, 7A, 8A, 12A, and 14A have been restored and operate on the Puffing Billy Railway, and 3A is also on the Puffing Billy Railway, currently plinthed in a dismantled state in the Lakeside Discovery Centre.
 The remaining locomotives have all been scrapped.